SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-25-webb-space-telescope-launched.md

 The result so far:
 - successful launch, with insertion into a highly elliptic earth orbit (to do the unfolding and testing before insertion to a transfer orbit to L2)
-- the telescope is confirmed to be receiving power
+- the telescope is confirmed to be receiving power from its solar array
 - it will take about a month for it to unfold and deploy completely, test systems, and move into position at the L2 point with double-checked communication with Earth.